rheem-ecosystem/ml4all/README.md

 - Rheem 0.3.0
 - Spark 1.6.x

-Some examples can be found in: org.qcri.ml4all.examples:
+Some examples can be found in org.qcri.ml4all.examples:
 - kmeans: RunKmeans
 - sgd: RunSGD